-Mixed-array dataloggers - If no array IDs are listed and the input locations are listed as InputLocation\# instead of with labels, return to the Setup window's Program tab and associate a DLD file with the datalogger.
+Mixed-array dataloggers - If no array IDs are listed and the input locations are listed as InputLocation# instead of with labels, return to the Setup window's Program tab and associate a DLD file with the datalogger.

-Once data fields have been added, the graph will start plotting data automatically.
+Once data fields have been added and the Start button has been pressed, the graph will start plotting data automatically.
 If there is historical data for the selected fields in the data cache, it will be displayed on the graph.
 Note that Input Location or Public table data does not have history stored in the data cache; therefore, no historical data will be displayed.